 As can be seen from the next screenshots, a rootless JB is sufficient to gain access to the underlying iOS filesystem.
 We can use Filza to inspect any application's storage path for insecure data storage (databases, logs, secrets etc.).

-You will receive permission errors like Operation not permitted and cannot open directory.
+.
+You may receive permission errors like Operation not permitted

-A fix for that would be to adjust the entitlements of all binaries.
-However, this may be cumbersome when not using an automated script.
-Instead, we can bypass the limitation by mounting Filza's WebDAV server directly.
+script developed by blanxd.
+The latest script is available at https://blanxd.is-a-geek.com/tmp/2024-03-25/.Another cool option to bypass such limitations, in case you still receive permission errors, is by mounting Filza's WebDAV server directly.
 As Filza itself has the necessary entitlements to operate on the data directory, mounting the WebDAV server will work flawlessly without permission errors.

 # install davfs2 package